Do not extinguish a scent cup by using the lid

 It is good practice to trim the wick back down to 5mm after each burn.
 This will prevent sooting on the jar.

 Do not place candles in a draught

 This will help prevent rapid, uneven burning, and avoid flame flare-ups and sooting.
-Drafts can also blow nearby lightweight items into
+Draughts can also blow nearby lightweight items into the flame.

 Do not burn candles on or near anything that can catch fire